sagar61205/Sales-forecast/README.md

  #### Insights:

    <ul>
-   <li>Seasonality was present in the top 3 individual supplier.
+   <li>Seasonality is present in the top 3 individual supplier.
    <li>Sales-margin(%) is stable across time but again, long-term trends vary.
    <li>Sales-margin(%) has also changed over time, and appears to have become more variable month to month in the past couple years.